The Bamfield Health Centre is located at 353 Bamfield Road.

 There are no banks in Bamfield.
 There is an ATM at The Market and both grocery stores offer cash back.

 All computers in the main computer lab have high-speed internet.
 The Rix centre is equipped with wireless internet.
 Each room in the Buchanan lodge is equipped with two high speed Ethernet ports per room.
-Currently the cabins have no internet capabilities.
+The Cabins also have internet (WiFi).

 At the Instructor/TA meeting at the course start, sign a Declaration Form and hand to University Programs Coordinator to show your intent on making a travel claim.
 Submit all inbound receipts to the UPC.
 All car rentals, ferry reservations, airplane and bus tickets must be in your name.
 Keep all Boarding Passes!

 Instructors and TAs are responsible for their own meals.
 Kitchens in cabins and Seaside dorms are fully equipped, with fridge, stove, microwave, and coffee makers.
 You may choose to eat in the cafeteria at staff rates.

 Instructors, TA’s, and the University Programs Coordinator are responsible for student safety.
 A First Aid certificate (Occupational First Aid – Level One or equivalent at minimum) is recommended for course Instructors and is required by all TA’s.
 The course instructor must have First Aid if there is no TA for the course.
 Please provide the UPC a copy of your First Aid certificate for your personnel file.

 Instructors or TAs must have WHMIS training if chemicals will be used during the course.
 Training is available online through UVic.
 You must receive 80% or better on the quiz to receive a certificate.
 Students using chemicals in the lab must have completed WHMIS, or be supervised by someone that has completed WHMIS training.
 Contact University Programs Coordinator if you need to complete WHMIS.